 Smith & Hopen outperformed the competition in this metric as well.

-LexisNexis also provided the following graph of allowance rate vs time to allowance to help show how the firms compare to each other.
+LexisNexis also provided the following graph of allowance rate vs time to allowance.
+The graph helps show how the firms compare to each other.
 As you can see, we are way out in front and above the rest.

 Next time you are in need of patent counsel, ask to see some data on their effectiveness and efficiency.
-A firm’s reputation and accolades are usually good indicators of what you can expect from that law firm, but you might want to consider looking into the data.
+A firm’s reputation and accolades are usually good indicators of what you can expect from that law firm.
+However, you might want to consider looking into the data.
 You simply can’t argue with data.